zerda/camouflage/docs/handlebars.md

 3. **{{randomValue type='NUMERIC' length=10}}** - Don't want a 16 character output?
 Use length to specify the length.
 4. **{{randomValue type='ALPHABETIC' uppercase=true}}** - Finally, specify uppercase as true to get a, well, uppercase string.

+## randomItem

+Type: Custom Helper

+Usage:

+1. **{{randomItem source='Apple,Banana,Cherry,Durian' delimiter=','}}**: Generate an array from a source using given delimiter, and pick a random item from the array.

 ## now

 Type: Custom Helper